data-exp-lab/conference-submissions/2018-09-15-scipy-mm-nc/proposal/long.md

 The Long Description:

-We will present a tool developed for fast, interactive, browser-based interactivity of datasets using Jupyter widgets with yt.
-Jupyter widgets offer a unique opportunity to access the functionality in yt using a graphical interface, allowing for a relatively high degree of control over the data and simultaneously providing the user with an accessibility and ease-of-use not traditionally accessible through the API alone.
-Further, browser latency may be an issue with direct exploration of data with a widget.
-By compiling our pixelizer directly to webassebly, datasets can be interactively explored without delays resulting from transmission from yt to the browser.
+This talk covers a tool developed for fast, interactive, browser-based visualization of datasets using Jupyter widgets developed for use with yt.
+Jupyter widgets offer a unique opportunity to access the functionality in yt using a graphical interface, allowing for a relatively high degree of control over the data and simultaneously providing the user with an ease-of-use not immediately accessible through the API alone.
+Further, browser latency may be an issue with direct visualization of data with a widget.
+By compiling our pixelizer directly to webassebly, datasets can be interactively visualized without delays resulting from transmission from yt to the browser.

-Our presentation will have the following general outline:
+Our presentation will have the following general struture:
 * The development of the tool
   * Using Rust compiled to WebAssembly for image pixelization and rendering
   * The development of a modular widget structure to interact with both yt and